X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 # Introduction

-This toolkit contains utilities used to replicate some of the experiments described in Alex Graves's paper Generating Sequences With Recurrent Neural Networks.
+This toolkit contains utilities used to replicate some experiments described in Alex Graves's paper [Generating Sequences With Recurrent Neural Networks](https://arxiv.org/abs/1308.0850).
 Concretely, this repository focuses on handwriting prediction and handwriting synthesis sections.

 The repository includes almost everything that one might need for running the experiments.